glouppe/info8006-introduction-to-ai/lecture8.md

 # Intelligence?

 - What we covered so far...
-    - Search algorithms, using a model specified by domain knowledge.
+    - Search algorithms, using a state space specified by domain knowledge.
-    - Adversarial search, for known fully observable games.
+    - Adversarial search, for known and fully observable games.
     - Constraint satisfaction problems, by exploiting a known structure of the states.
     - Logical inference, using well-specified facts and inference rules.
     - Reasoning about uncertain knowledge, as represented using domain-motivated graphs.
 - Enough to implement complex and rational behaviors, *in some situations*.
 - But is that **intelligence**?
-- Aren't we missing a distinctive feature of intelligence?
+Aren't we missing something?

 ---